DiscoverAtlanta.com homepage

 Slutty Vegan

-Soul Vegetarian
+Soul Vegetarian No. 2

 One of the largest chains of vegan restaurants in the world operates under the auspices of the Hebrew Israelite Community of Jerusalem.
 Located in the Poncey-Highland neighborhood and the West End, Soul Vegetarian offers a kalebone sandwich, tofu sticks and a Jerusalem rice dish.

 Marisa Acoff and Paul Howard opened the city’s first vegan pizzeria, Plant Based Pizzeria.
 The carry-out-only eatery, with locations on Barnett Street and on Roswell Road, quickly caught the attention of neighborhood residents as well as celebrities.
 All pizzas are served on a gluten-free crust.
 Among the specialties are the Hawaiian Pizza, Mexican Pizza and Alfredo Pizza.
-In addition there are calzones, flatbreads and burgers.
+In addition, there are calzones, flatbreads and burgers.

 Healthful Essence